top of page

 Build stronger people: reflective, flexible people that embrace discussion become more capable and self-sufficient; colleagues and managers that facilitate others help people grow.

-2. The field of urban planning
+2. The urban planner and the field of urban planning

 “The ultimate role of the planner is to help a community become a better place” (Bolan, 2016, p.
 285).